Fitch: Europe summit eases euro ratings pressure

-NEW YORK (Reuters) - The summit of European leaders held in Brussels this week eases near-term pressure on euro zone sovereign ratings, Fitch Ratings said in a statement on Friday.
+NEW YORK, June 29 (Reuters) - The summit of European leaders held in Brussels this week eases near-term pressure on euro zone sovereign ratings, Fitch Ratings said in a statement on Friday.

 Euro zone leaders agreed to let their rescue fund inject aid directly into stricken banks from next year and intervene in bond markets to support troubled member states.